crosen188/ibm-containers-interconnect-2017/4-Zero-Downtime-with-Active-Deployment.md

 	You will see your new deployment.
 Now view information about that deployment.

-	'cf active-deploy-info "Appname Update"'
+	`cf active-deploy-info "Appname Update"`

 	Execute over time to watch the change in values.

-Dashboard
+**Dashboard**

   1. List all deployments and look at details

- After you hit 'create deployment' you are taken to a screen with all the information about your deployment, such as the phase completion times and estimated traffic to each version of the application.
+ After you hit `create deployment` button you are taken to a screen with all the information about your deployment, such as the phase completion times and estimated traffic to each version of the application.
 You can also get here from the main dashboard screen to look at information if you exit this screen.
 Use the Refresh button in the top-right to keep the page up-to-date.

  It also provides the ability to take actions on the deployment, such as pause, rollback, and advance.
 You can click the Refresh icon in the top right of the deployment details page to refresh the contents of the page.